 - 16.13.1.
-The MCO shall have online retrieval and access to documents and files for ten (10) years, six (6) years in live systems for audit and reporting purposes and an additional four (4), ten (10) years in archival systems.
-Services which have a once in a life-time indicator (i.e., appendix removal, hysterectomy) are denoted on DHH's procedure formulary file and claims shall remain in the current/active claims history that is used in claims editing and are not to be archived or purged.
-Online access to claims processing data shall be by the Medicaid recipient ID. provider ID and/or ICN (internal control number) to include pertinent claims data and claims status.
+The MCO shall have online retrieval and access to documents and files for ten (10) years, six (6) years in live systems for audit and reporting purposes and an additional four (4), years in archival systems.
+Services which have a once in a life-time indicator (i.e., appendix removal, hysterectomy) are denoted on LDH's procedure formulary file and claims shall remain in the current/active claims history that is used in claims editing and are not to be archived or purged.
+Online access to claims processing data shall be by the Medicaid recipient ID, provider ID and/or ICN (internal control number) to include pertinent claims data and claims status.
 The MCO shall provide forty-eight (48) hour turnaround or better on requests for access to information that is less than six (6) years old, and seventy-two (72) hour turnaround or better on requests for access to information in machine readable form, that is between six (6) to ten (10) years old.
-If an audit or administrative, civil or criminal investigation or prosecution is in progress or audit findings or administrative, civil or criminal investigations or prosecutions are unresolved, information shall be kept in electronic form until all tasks or proceedings are completed. - 16.13.2.
-The historical encounter data submission shall be retained for a period not less than six (6) ten (10) years, following generally accepted retention guidelines. - 16.13.3.
+If an audit or administrative, civil or criminal investigations or prosecutions are unresolved, information shall be kept in electronic form until all tasks or proceedings are completed. - 16.13.2.
+The historical encounter data submission shall be retained for a period not less than ten (10) years, following generally accepted retention guidelines. - 16.13.3.
 Audit Trails shall be maintained online for no less than six (6) years; additional history shall be retained for no less than ten (10) years and shall be provide forty-eight (48) hour turnaround or better on request for access to information in machine readable form, that is between six (6) to ten (10) years old.